 What is the Property Damage Statute of Limitations in Indiana?

-Comply with the filing deadline set by Indiana's statute of limitations for property damage lawsuits, or you could find yourself without a legal remedy for your losses.
+Comply with the Indiana statute of limitations for property damage lawsuits, or you could lose your right to file your case in court.

-If you've had your real or personal property damaged in Indiana, you might be considering bringing a civil lawsuit against the person you think is responsible for what happened.
-If so, it's important to understand the Indiana statute of limitations for property damage lawsuits.
+If you've had your property damaged by someone else's negligent or intentional action in Indiana, you might be considering making a property damage claim in order to get compensation for your losses.
+If so, it's important to understand the Indiana statute of limitations and how it applies to your situation.

-For those unfamiliar with the term, a "statute of limitations" is a state law that affects your right to file a lawsuit over any kind of legal dispute or harm suffered, by putting a strict limit on how much time can pass before you bring the case to court.
+For those unfamiliar with the term, a "statute of limitations" is a law that affects the right to file a lawsuit, by putting a strict limit on how much time can pass before you need to get the case started (in Indiana that means filing a "petition" or "complaint" in court).
 Every state has these laws on the books, with different time limits depending on the kind of case being filed.

 In Indiana, the applicable filing deadline varies depending on whether your potential case involves real property (damage to your house or your land) or personal property (including vehicle damage):